rabblerouser/docs/README.md

     dot -Tpng concept_map.gv -o concept_map.png

 If you make changes to the concept map, please commit the updated graphviz document and output.

+## Rabble Rouser logos

+For now, logos live here too.
+There's a transparent `.png` which should cover most of your needs.
+If you need something else, there's a GIMP `.xcf` file that you can play with.